bocoup/jqfundamentals.com/content/jquery-basics/index.md

     $( 'li' ).html( 'New HTML' );

-As of jQuery 1.4, you can also pass a function to jQuery's setter methods.
+You can also pass a function to jQuery's setter methods.
 This function's return value is used as the new value, and it receives two
 arguments: the index of the element in the selection, and the old value of the thing you're trying to change.
 This is useful when you need information about